-There are four buildings proposed: two containing three dwelling units, and two containing two dwelling units each.
-The proposal provides for 10 resident garages; three visitor spaces located towards the back of the site, two visitor spaces towards the front, and one space that is being reserved for a car-share car.
-Parking Bylaw, 1992, No. 2011 allows for up to 50% of parking spaces to be small car space sized; this proposal has 12 full size spaces and four small car spaces.
+The proposal provides for 10 resident garages, 3 visitor spaces located towards the back of the site, two visitor spaces towards the front, and one space towards the front of the property that is being reserved for a car-sharing vehicle.
+This space is located to be visible and easily accessible, so residents from the neighbourhood can also access the car-sharing vehicle.
+Parking Bylaw 1992, No. 2011 allows for up to 50% of parking spaces to be small car sized spaces; this proposal has 12 full size spaces and 4 small car spaces.

-The maneuvering aisle between the buildings at 7.35 metres meets the requirements of the Parking Bylaw.
+The maneuvering aisle between the buildings at 7.35 metres wide meets the requirements of the Parking Bylaw.
 The driveway width at 6.0 metres would provide enough space for the maneuvering of a fire truck through the proposed curves of the driveway.

-There is regular bus service in the area, on Lampson Street with transit routes #24 and #26, and about 300 metres away on Craigflower Road with route #14.
-The Walk Score for this area is '64 - somewhat walkable'.
+There is regular bus service in the area, on Lampson Street, with BC Transit routes # 24 and #26, and about 300 metres away on Craigflower Road with route #14.
+The Walk Score for this area is '64 - Somewhat walkable'.